argodev/studies/ot_survey/OT_Class_07_Manuscript.md

 - Jesus goes to his death (John 15:25) because, quoting from Psalms 35:19 and 69:4, “They hated me without reason.
 - And describing his own heart’s turmoil (John 12:27), Jesus quotes David in Psalm 6:3-4.
 - A number of Jesus’ last words are taken from the Psalms: “My God, my God, why have you forsaken me?”
 (Matt 27:46; Psalm 22:1); “I thirst” (John 19:28; Psalm 69:21); “Into your hands I commit my Spirit” (Luke 23:46; Psalm 31:5).
-- But not just Jesus’ suffering, also his vindication: Peter points to Psalm 16 to explain the resurrection: You will not abandon me to the grave, nor will you let your Holy One see decay” (Acts 2:22-36; Psalm 16;10).
+- But not just Jesus’ suffering, also his vindication: Peter points to Psalm 16 to explain the resurrection: "You will not abandon me to the grave, nor will you let your Holy One see decay" (Acts 2:22-36; Psalm 16:10).
 - Even Psalm 22, which Jesus quotes on the cross, is used to describe his ministry today in the church by the author of Hebrews: “Both the one who makes men holy and those who are made holy are of the same family.
 So Jesus is not ashamed to call them brothers.
 12 He says, ‘I will declare your name to my brothers; in the presence of the congregation I will sing your praises’” (2:11-12; Psalm 22:22).

 Again and again, the psalmist’s experiences and words are being put into Jesus’ mouth and life.
 We could look at many more examples.
 Remember Calvin’s quote?
 The psalms are “An Anatomy of all the Parts of the Soul”?
 All the emotions that we feel throughout life, we can find in the Psalms - and many of them were written to be vocalized not just by us, but more directly, by Jesus.

+__[SLIDE #8]__

 ## VI.
 How Do We Read the Psalms as Christians

-There are four broad lessons I think we can take from this about how we are to read the Psalms as Christians.
+There are three broad lessons I think we can take from this about how we are to read the Psalms as Christians.

 ### 1. We read them with sensitivity to the Psalm type, original Old Testament meaning, and its location in the canon